ColdStart-Challenge/ColdStart-Challenge-2021/challenges/challenge5/README.md

-atemp - "feels like" temperature in Celsius humidity - relative humidity windspeed - wind speed count - number of total rentals
+atemp - "feels like" temperature in Celsius humidity - relative humidity windspeed - wind speed count - number of total sales
 ```

+> Note: we have used the [Bike Sharing demand Kaggle dataset](https://www.kaggle.com/c/bike-sharing-demand) as a basis for our dataset.

 The second objective is then to **take the trained model and deploy it as a REST endpoint**.
 With Azure Machine Learning you can easily package your model as a Docker container and deploy to for example Azure Kubernetes Service or Azure Container Instances.